top of page

 How do you balance schoolwork and rugby?

 What’s the biggest challenge about playing rugby at your school?
-The biggest challenge about playing rugby is being able to balance rugby and school.
+The biggest challenge about playing rugby is balancing rugby and school.
 Rugby will eat a lot of your free time, so learning how to maximize your free time to stay on top of your academics is extremely important.
 Additionally, strictly from an athletic point of view, the biggest challenge is adjusting to the speed of play when transitioning from high school to college rugby.
-College rugby moves so much faster than high school, so learning how to manage is a big adjustment.
+College rugby moves much faster than high school, so learning to manage is a big adjustment.

 Besides rugby, what else are you involved in on campus?
 Right now, I am not involved in anything besides rugby.
-However, I am going to be joining a few ECAs, including the scuba club, the jiu-jitsu club, and the mountaineering club.
+However, I will be joining a few ECAs, including the scuba club, the jiu-jitsu club, and the mountaineering club.

-Is there anything else you’d like to share with a high school player who is interested in your school?
-The most important thing to focus on is your academics and understanding that without good grades, you are not going to be able to participate fully in athletics.
+Is there anything else you’d like to share with a high school player interested in your school?
+The most important thing to focus on is your academics and understanding that you will not be able to participate fully in athletics without good grades.
 Additionally, understand that coming to the Naval Academy is far from a typical college.
 You are going to be pushed, and you are going to fail, and that is expected here.
 However, it is up to you how to deal with those failures.
-You need to have a strong reason behind why you want to be at the Academy because the workload they place on you will test you in every way possible.
+It would help if you had a strong reason why you want to be at the Academy because the workload they place on you will test you in every way possible.

 Men's Rugby Team Link: Naval Academy Men's Rugby